InseeFr/Queen/README.md

 ### With node :

-- change the configuration.json file in the public folder.
+For node : default values of the configuration are defined in [configuration.json](public/configuration.json) file.

 - `yarn`
 - `yarn start`
 - Queen will be available to http://localhost:5000